naijacoderorg/lectures/lectures2024/day2/index.md

 These examples show how to use `ord` and `chr` to work with characters and their corresponding ASCII (or Unicode) values in Python.

-Certainly!
 Here are examples demonstrating the use of dictionaries and sets in Python, showcasing their features and common operations.

 ### Dictionaries